bluesky-social/indigo/cmd/labelmaker/README.md

 the regular user.
 There is no concept of running a separate set of migrations under more privileged database user.

+For database performance with many labels, it is important that `LC_COLLATE=C`.
+That is, the string sort behavior must be by byte order.

 ## Keyword Labeler

 A trivial keyword filter labeler is included.
 To configure it, create a JSON